MeghanaSreepada/Eluvio-Applications/README.md

 ```

 ### Parameters you can play with for random ids generation
+Note: I have used numbers as IDs while generating the batches to test the program since it is easier to generate random numbers and does not need additional code for it.
+You can also pass non numeric IDs to the process_batch function and it should work without any issues.

 All the parameters are present in the main function.
 - batch_size - Used to generate batches of ids.
 - max_id - Max possible id which can be generated.